2 MATERIAL ACCOUNTING POLICIES

 When parts of an item of property, plant and equipment have different useful lives, they are accounted for as separate items (major components) of property, plant and equipment.
 Subsequent expenditure relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with these will flow to the Company and the cost of the item can be measured reliably.

-The carrying amount of any component accounted for as a separate asset is derecognised when discarded/scrapped.
+The carrying amount of any component accounted for as a separate asset is derecognized when discarded/ scrapped.
 All other repairs and maintenance costs are charged to profit and loss in the reporting period in which they occur.

-Any gain or loss on disposal of an item of property, plant and equipment is recognised in profit or loss.
+Any gain or loss on disposal of an item of property plant and equipment is recognized in profit or loss.

 (b) Depreciation: